Mhamedben/buzzline-06-Mhamed/README.md

 ## Visualization

-The consumer generates three dynamic visualizations:
+The consumer generates an interactive figure with three subplots:

-   - Real-Time Sentiment Distribution (Bar Chart): This chart updates every second, showing the latest sentiment score for each stock ticker, color-coded for positive (green) and negative (red) sentiment.
+   1. Sentiment Distribution: A bar chart showing the breakdown of sentiment (positive, neutral, negative) across the data.

-   - Sentiment Trends (Line Chart): This chart shows the moving average of sentiment scores for each stock over time.
+   2. Sentiment Trends: A line chart tracking sentiment over time with a moving average to smooth out fluctuations.

-   - Volatility (Bar Chart): This chart displays the volatility (standard deviation) of sentiment scores for each stock ticker.
+   3. Sentiment Volatility: A bar chart highlighting the standard deviation of sentiment, indicating periods of high or low volatility.:

 ## Conclusion
 This pipeline demonstrates how you can combine Kafka for real-time data streaming with SQLite for data storage and Matplotlib for dynamic data visualization.
 It's a useful setup for streaming and visualizing stock sentiment in real-time, providing insights into market trends and sentiment volatility.